rust-lang/rust/src/doc/rustc-dev-guide/src/macro-expansion.md

 [code_parse_int]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_expand/mbe/macro_parser/struct.TtParser.html#method.parse_tt
 [parsing]: ./the-parser.html

-The context is attached to AST nodes.
-All AST nodes generated by macros have context attached.
-Additionally, there may be other nodes that have context attached, such as some desugared syntax (non-macro-expanded nodes are considered to just have the "root" context, as described below).
+The context is attached to `AST` nodes.
+All `AST` nodes generated by `macro`s have context attached.
+Additionally, there may be other nodes that have context attached, such as some desugared syntax (non-`macro`-expanded nodes are considered to just have the "root" context, as described below).
 Throughout the compiler, we use [`rustc_span::Span`s][span] to refer to code locations.
 This struct also has hygiene information attached to it, as we will see later.

 [span]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_span/struct.Span.html

-Because macros invocations and definitions can be nested, the syntax context of a node must be a hierarchy.
-For example, if we expand a macro and there is another macro invocation or definition in the generated output, then the syntax context should reflect the nesting.
+Because `macro`s invocations and definitions can be nested, the syntax context of a node must be a hierarchy.
+For example, if we expand a `macro` and there is another `macro` invocation or definition in the generated output, then the syntax context should reflect the nesting.

 However, it turns out that there are actually a few types of context we may